cloudblog004/fantasticfoodies/content/en/posts/3131-easiest-way-to-make-award-winning-pesto-chicken-avocado-warm-salad.md

 1. Get 1 lime

 This Lemon Pesto Chicken Avocado Salad is going to be your new favorite all-in-one meal or side dish!
 You can swap cooking chicken for rotisserie chicken to cut back on time and cooking.
 To amp up this salad and make it even more summertime flavorful - grill the.
-Grilled pesto chicken, fresh avocado &amp; cherry tomatoes top this healthy, easy, gluten free salad recipe.
+Grilled pesto chicken, fresh avocado & cherry tomatoes top this healthy, easy, gluten free salad recipe.

 <!--inarticleads2-->